article banner (priority)

 fun main() { val list = listOf("A", "B", "C") for (letter in list) { print(letter) } // Variable type can be explicit for (str: String in setOf("D", "E", "F")) { print(str) } } // ABCDEF

 We can also iterate over any other object as long as it contains the iterator method with no parameters, plus the Iterator result type and the operator modifier.
-The easiest way to define this method is to make your class implement the Iterable interface.
+The easiest way to define this operator method is to make your class implement the Iterable interface (then you do not need to define operator modifier yourself, as it is inherited from Iterable).
+In the below example, we define a Tree class that implements Iterable<String>, so we must override the iterator method, and we can iterate over an instance of this class.

 fun main() { val tree = Tree( value = "B", left = Tree("A"), right = Tree("D", left = Tree("C")) ) for (value in tree) { print(value) // ABCD } } class Tree( val value: String, val left: Tree? = null, val right: Tree? = null, ) : Iterable<String> { override fun iterator(): Iterator<String> = iterator { if (left != null) yieldAll(left) yield(value) if (right != null) yieldAll(right) } }